SMC-AAU-CPH/smc-cph.github.io/utils/readme.md

 ## pre-commit

-`pre-commit` is a git hook (script) that prevent commit of files violating the following MCT blog policies: whitespaces in filename, and is file size exceeding 300BB.
+`pre-commit` is a git hook (script) that prevent commit of files violating the following SMC blog policies: whitespaces in filename, and is file size exceeding 300BB.
 The script has to be manually copied (and not moved) to the local hidden folder .git/hooks and ensure that is executable (command 'chmod +x pre-commit') after cloning the repository.

 ## du.exe